Sky Tonight

 • Declination: 15° 42' 00s

-Peak Activity: This meteor shower is active from October 02 to November 07, with peak activity typically occurring around October 21, when the shower’s rate of meteors per hour is at its highest.
-However, alternative observation dates may vary based on past activity.
-Refer to the observation history table for more details.
+Peak Activity: This meteor shower is active from October 13 to November 12, with peak activity typically occurring around October 23, when the shower’s rate of meteors per hour is at its highest.

 Associated Parent Comet: The Orionids originates from debris left by 1P/Halley.
 The comet's debris intersects Earth's orbit, creating the meteor shower.